manualbashing/manualbashing.github.io/content/en/posts/split-an-array-into-n-equal-arrays-in-azure-logic-apps.md

 ]
 ```

-And you would like to create slices of this array that contain maximum 3 elements:
+And you would like to create slices of this array which contain not more than  3 elements each:

 ```json
 [